|

 is to perpetually maintain the status quo by avoiding any fundamental alteration

-of the system which so abundantly benefits it.
+of the system that so abundantly benefits it.
 The principal political failure

 of everyone else is their not organizing themselves into a focused power